yaroslav0507/GeoSolar/README.md

-# GEOSOLAR - Web service for calculation of a perfect solar module tilt angle.
+# GEOSOLAR - Web application calculating a perfect solar module tilt angle.
+This project is in early pre-release.